million-monkey/colab-notebooks/readme.md

-Just some collab notebooks for playing aound with ComfyUI.
+Just some Google Colab notebooks for playing aound with ComfyUI.
 If you don't have a decent GPU then you might find these useful.
 If you have a google/gmail account then you have access to Google Colab. https://colab.research.google.com/